google-research/kauldron/docs/data.md

 ## Transformations

-Both `kd.data.PyGrainPipeline` and `kd.data.TFDataPipeline` can be customized through a list of grain transformations.
+Both `kd.data.py.PyGrainPipeline` and `kd.data.TFDataPipeline` can be customized through a list of grain transformations.

 Common transforms include: